-The Southern Company system participates in many environmental stewardship programs to protect wildlife, conserve natural resources and help ensure the communities we serve continue to be healthy, desirable places to live.
-Partnerships include funding, but Southern Company system employees also roll up their sleeves to pitch in.
+We participate in many environmental stewardship programs to protect wildlife, conserve natural resources and help ensure the communities we serve continue to be healthy, desirable places to live.
+Partnerships include funding, but our employees also roll up their sleeves to pitch in.

 Power of Flight

-Power of Flight is a partnership among Southern Company, its four electric-utility subsidiaries - Alabama Power, Georgia Power, Gulf Power and Mississippi Power - and the National Fish and Wildlife Foundation (NFWF).
-Launched in 2003, the goal of the partnership is to conserve birds characteristic of the southern U.S. through strategic habitat restoration, species management and community engagement.
+Power of Flight is a partnership among Southern Company, our four electric-utility subsidiaries - Alabama Power, Georgia Power, Gulf Power and Mississippi Power - and the National Fish and Wildlife Foundation (NFWF).
+Launched in 2003, the goal of the partnership is to conserve birds characteristic to the Southeast through strategic habitat restoration, species management and community engagement.

-Southern Company contributes $300,000 annually to Power of Flight, which is leveraged by additional funds from NFWF as well as grantee match.
-These funds are directed through three NFWF conservation initiatives that overlap the southeastern areas where Southern Company operates electric utilities: Longleaf Stewardship Fund, Gulf Coast Conservation Grants Program and Atlantic Flyway Shorebirds Initiative.
-In addition to providing strategic alignment with comprehensive conservation strategies, this maximizes the conservation impact for target species, while increasing the leveraging of federal and other private resources.
+We contribute $300,000 annually to Power of Flight, which is leveraged by additional funds from NFWF as well as grantee match.
+These funds are directed through three NFWF conservation initiatives that overlap the southeastern areas where Southern Company operates electric utilities:

-- Addressing conservation needs of bird species characteristic of the southern U.S., including red-cockaded woodpecker, northern bobwhite quail, whooping crane, coastal waterbirds and shorebirds, and other imperiled species
+- Addressing conservation needs of bird species characteristic of the Southeast, including red-cockaded woodpecker, northern bobwhite quail, whooping crane, coastal waterbirds and shorebirds, and other imperiled species

 - Implementing actions that achieve specific species or regional habitat conservation plan goals